Boden7/Project3-CSEC-323/README.txt

    Street: Cannot be empty, max of 30 characters, no special characters.
    City: Cannot be empty, max of 30 characters, no special characters.
    State: Must be a valid state abbreviation: VA, MD, NJ, PA, DE, NC, WV, DC
-Password: Must be a String between 8 and 16 characters in length inclusive that does not contain specific special characters.
+Password: Must be a String between 8 and 16 characters in length inclusive that does not contain blank characters or explicitly specified special characters shown in the password parameters.